boolbag/EditPad-Goodies/AutoHotkey Starter Kit for EPP/README.md

 ## How to Install

 - Install AutoHotkey by clicking the blue button at the top of [this page](https://www.autohotkey.com/download/).
-Don't worry, it won't eat your machine… **It's only three megabytes!**
+Don't worry, it won't eat up your machine… **It's only three megabytes!**
-- Download _AutoHotkeyStarterKitforEPP.zip_ to a convenient folder
+- Download [_AutoHotkeyStarterKitforEPP.zip_](https://github.com/boolbag/EditPad-Goodies/raw/master/AutoHotkey%20Starter%20Kit%20for%20EPP/AutoHotkeyStarterKitforEPP.zip) to a convenient folder
 - Unzip
 - Double-click *epp_ahk_starter_kit.ahk*